alari777/project-hsl-citybike-app/README.md

 # <a name="how_to_start">How to start</a>

 This public project works at NextJS with TypeScript supporting.
+Database is MySQL version 5.6.26.

 You have few ways how to run this application:
 - You can open: